-Meet the Candidates for the IACHR
+Meet the newly elected members of the IACHR (2026–2029 term)

-The Inter-American Commission on Human Rights (IACHR) is one of the main bodies of the Inter-American system, responsible for promoting and protecting human rights throughout the Americas.
-Its work is essential to strengthening the rule of law, defending fundamental freedoms, and consolidating democracy in the region.
+The IACHR is one of the main organs of the Inter-American system, responsible for promoting and protecting human rights throughout the Americas.
+Its work is essential for strengthening the rule of law, defending fundamental freedoms, and consolidating democracy in the region.

 Marion Bethel